 Retail Store Margins

-The costs incurred in the production of the cat litter, packaging, transportation, and brand promotion form the basis of the price that manufacturers offer.
+The costs incurred in the production of cat litter, packaging, transportation, and brand promotion form the basis of the price that manufacturers offer.

 Owing to their size, large retailers are in a position to secure the right wholesale prices and achieve the desired sales margin.